 Why should asset managers have a ‘Say On Climate’ vote?

 - Ensuring companies adopt a strong accountability mechanism for their climate change approach can help drive superior returns.

 - Asset owners increasingly expect engagement and results on ESG – there is less room to hide.
 TCFD disclosure alone will not be sufficient.
 Strong annual engagement gives a chance for climate leaders to shine.

 - Asset owners are under increasing pressure to fire asset managers that don’t adopt this as a practice.
 This could lead to brand damage and lost business.

 How to secure an annual shareholder vote as an asset manager

-There are two basic routes to securing an annual shareholder vote on a company’s climate transition action plan and amending the company’s byelaws accordingly:
+There are two basic routes to securing an annual shareholder vote on a company’s climate transition plan and amending the company’s bylaws accordingly: